 Recommended by Sarah Carter from ASocialNomad

-Japan is known for its tradition and culture and there’s no better way to experience it than to immerse yourself in the culture of a ryokan stay.
+Japan is known for its tradition and culture and there’s no better way to experience it than to immerse yourself in the culture of a ryokan stay, certainly one of the most unique things about Japan.

 A Ryokan is a traditional Japanese Inn, developed to support Japanese travellers during the Edo period (1603-1838).
 At the end of a long day of travel, visitors would enjoy the solace of their private room and a shared bathing experience in a traditional onsen bath.